ElStefanos/Feather-CMS-Debugger-Plugin/README.md

 Default password is 1234

-This is just alpha build and you will find some bugs.
+This is just alpha build.